 Margaret L. Taylor.
-Director since December 1999; Chair of the Compensation Committee; Member of the Governance, Nominating and Executive Committee; Age 56.
+Director since December 1999; Chair of the Compensation Committee; Member of the Governance, Nominating and Executive Committee; Age 57.

-Since 2000, Ms. Taylor has served as a managing partner of B Cubed Ventures LLC, a venture capital investment management firm.
+Since 2000, Ms. Taylor has served as a Managing Partner of B Cubed Ventures LLC, a venture capital investment management firm.
 From 1999 to 2005, Ms. Taylor served as President of PeopleSoft Investments, Inc., an investment management subsidiary of PeopleSoft, Inc., a developer of enterprise client/server application software products.
 From 1989 until 1999, she was a Senior Vice President of PeopleSoft, Inc. From 1986 to 1988 she was Vice President, Trust and Investment Management of Hibernia Bank.
-Ms. Taylor is a director of the following public company in addition to Fair Isaac: HireRight, Inc., where she is the chair of the Compensation Committee and member of the Nominating and Corporate Governance Committees; RightNow Technologies, Inc. She holds an undergraduate degree from Lone Mountain College in San Francisco, California.
+She holds an undergraduate degree from Lone Mountain College in San Francisco, California.